GregEakin/FunProgramming/README.md

 ## Sample code
-To update a shared ['_set'](FunProgLib/heap/SplayHeap.cs) across multiple threads, we can use an Interlocked.CompareExchange() to only update the pointer, when it hasn't changed.
+To update a shared ['_set'](FunProgLib/heap/SplayHeap.cs) across multiple threads, we can use an ['Interlocked.CompareExchange()'](https://msdn.microsoft.com/en-us/library/system.threading.interlocked.exchange) to only update the pointer, when it hasn't changed.
 ```C#
 var word = NextWord(10);
 while (true)